dyfet/libcpr/FEATURES.md

 ## cpr/system.h

 Unix and posix standard system functions, platform specific functions and headers.
-Offers common mapping between posix error numbers and Windows error codes.
+It also may offer some missing library functions, particularly for mingw32 systems.
 Somewhat analogous to what the C++ filesystem header does.
 This is the only header meant as an abstraction layer.

 ## cpr/tty.h

-Low level access to and control over posix tty serial devices.
+Low level access to and control over posix termios tty serial devices.

-## cpr/waitgroup.h
+## cpr/thread.h

-This is a basic golang-like wait group using C11 threads.
-The waitgroup is useful when synchronizing and avoiding race conditions using detached threads.
-Since pthread supports joinable threads, this may be less used than in go.
+Cross-platform threading support.
+For C11 systems which do not support C11 threading, it can map posix pthread support to C11 threads thru the header.
+This is used for MingW32 and BSD systems where libc is not updated for C11.
+It also includes support fir extra threading synchronization primitives such as semaphores, rw conditional locking, and Golang style wait groups.